malicd/GBlobs/README.md

-# RoboSense 2025 Challenge - Track 3: Sensor Placement
+# [RoboSense 2025 Challenge - Track 3: Sensor Placement] LRP Solution

 This repository contains the official code and pre-trained checkpoints for our submission to the RoboSense 2025 Challenge, Track 3: Sensor Placement.
 Our approach is built upon [**GBlobs**](https://arxiv.org/abs/2503.08639), a parameter-free method designed to explicitly capture the local geometric structure within point clouds.